Takeda Sōkaku

 Takeda Sōkaku (武田 惣角) was known as the founder of a school of jujutsu known as Daitō-ryū Aiki-jūjutsu.
+His nickname was The Little Tengu of Aizu and he was known as Minamoto no Masayoshi (源正義).

 Life

 Born in the Aizu domain (Fukushima Prefecture), Sōkaku grew up in the time of the Boshin War.
 The second son of Takeda Sōkichi, a samurai of the Takeda clan who worked his farm and taught at a local school in a Buddhist temple.
 His mother, Tomi Kurokochi, was a daughter of Dengoro Kurokochi, a Yari and Kenjutsu master.
 It is believed that Sōkaku received his first martial arts training from his father who had a dojo on their property.

 Sōkichi was apparently expert in the use of both sword and spear, and had once been a sumo wrestler of ozeki rank.
 It is believed that Sōkaku was exposed to the teachings of Hōzōin-ryū Takada-ha and Ono-ha Ittō-ryū, schools of spear and swordsmanship respectively.

 Sōkaku then left to go on a period of austere training where he travelled, fought and trained at the schools of many teachers, a not uncommon practise of the time.
 Reputedly, Sōkaku spent some time as a live-in student of Kenkichi Sakakibara, headmaster of the Jikishinkage-ryū and considered to be one of the most famous and skilled swordsmen of the era.